modal-inria/MixtComp/MixtComp/docs/howToAddModel.md

 # Basic Concepts

 There is an `IMixture` interface class that describe all models.
-It is located in the `src/lib/Mixture/mixt_IMixture.h` file.
+It is located in [mixt_IMixture.h](MixtComp/src/lib/Mixture/mixt_IMixture.h) file.
 Some methods are implemented, but most are virtual and must be implement in a derived class.
 This architectures allows for runtime polymorphism in the `MixtureComposer` class.
 Here, all the instantiated models are contained in `std::vector<IMixture*> v_mixtures_;`.
 It is then possible to apply the same process to all variables by looping over `v_mixtures_`, independently of the derived class, as in:

 ```
 std::string MixtureComposer::checkSampleCondition(